-- Late:
+- Later:

-When this condition is selected, the initial Forward Collision Warning is activated later than normal.
-This setting reduces the amount of distance between the vehicle, pedestrian or cyclist ahead before the initial warn-
+When this option is selected, the initial Forward Collision Warning is activated later than normal.
+This setting reduces the amount of distance between the vehicle, pedestrian ahead before the initial warning occurs.

-Select 'Late' when traffic is light and when driving speed is slow.
+Select 'Later' when traffic is light and when driving speed is slow.